Vleezy/Portfolio/README.md

 ## Getting Started

-These are some of the projects I have been working on during the course.
+These are some of the projects I have been working on during the course and this is my portfolio repository.
 - [x] Continuing to study, practice, and learn everyday!